recursivefaults/recursivefaults.github.io/_posts/2015-11-20-make-stand-ups-better.md

 However, most teams are terrible at the 3rd question, and the answer to it is almost, "No blockers."

 So here is a change to the stand-up that, if used for a while, may help create an atmosphere of people searching out their team mates for help earlier and more often.
-Instead of asking the 3 questions, have format become, "Today I am working on <some problem>
+Instead of asking the 3 questions, have format become:

-problem.
-Can anyone help me?"
+1. Today I am working on <some problem> problem.
+Can anyone help me?

 When I talk to team members about what they're working on, and what problem they are trying to solve, they will go on and on about the problem, it's intricacies, and how it's pretty tricky.
 When I ask if they could use any help, they usually